 Is Gippsland Lakes on our list of all the best summer destinations in Victoria?

-Skiing, kneeboarding, paddle boarding and surfing are some of the most popular water sports that you can do on the Gippsland Lakes in summer.
+Skiing, kneeboarding, paddle boarding and surfing are some of the most popular water sports you can do on the Gippsland Lakes in summer.
 The Red Bluff beach on Lake Tyers Road is the best place to find a good wave near Lakes Entrance.

 Gippsland food and wine

-Delight your taste buds and make sure you have a delicious meal at one of the many top restaurants around the Gippsland Lakes.
+Delight your taste buds and make sure you have a delicious meal at one of the top restaurants around the Gippsland Lakes.
 Many local places try to source much of their produce from local growers which makes the experience so much better.

 The choices are endless when you visit the Gippsland Lakes from enjoying picnic facilities in the Lakes National Park to enjoying the dining deck in the summer months at the Metung Hotel.